gabrielincolnreis/gobarber-api/README.md

 - **`POST / providers /: provider_id / day-availability`**: The route must receive the _token_ of the authenticated user, the`provider_id` field as a route parameter and the `day`,`month` and `fields year` as the request query and returns the available times on the informed day.

+## License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/matheuscastroweb/gobarber-api/blob/master/LICENSE) for more information.

 ---

 [nodejs]: https://nodejs.org/